Royal St. George's College: School life

 Students are divided between Junior (Grades 3-8) and Senior Schools (Grades 9-12) during their careers and complete the Provincial requirements for Secondary School graduation, as well as being able to enrol in Advanced Placement programmes.

 A typical day for a student involves either Assembly, held in Ketchum Hall, or Chapel, regular academic classes, music- instrumental, or choral, outdoor play and organized games and some other extra-curricular activity.

 A variety of clubs exist including the Environment Club, the Vinyl Club, the Newspaper of the college, known as The Howlander, the Speaking Union, the Duke of Edinburgh's Award, Jazz Band, the Servers' Guild, various intramural sports leagues, Tech Crew and various yearly dramatic productions.

 Every Thursday, the entire school meets together in the Chapel for Choral Evensong, sung by the choir and led by the Chaplain, a licensed minister of the Anglican Church of Canada.
 There are several community Eucharists celebrated as well, according to the liturgical calendar.
 For spiritual and social resources, in addition to the Chaplain, the College engages a social worker to help address the needs of all community members.
 Because St. George's is of an Anglican foundation, it requires the participation of students of all backgrounds in its Anglican religious services.

 Student leadership is expressed most potently in the Student Council, the Junior School Captains, the Stewards, and the lead boys in the graduating class, the Prefects, under the Head Prefect.

 Students compete with each other on four teams, or houses, named for the four great cathedrals of England which collectively supply the school colours.
 These Houses are Canterbury (red), Westminster (white), Winchester (gold), and York (blue).

 Every December, RSGC’s oldest tradition, the Service of Nine Lessons and Carols takes place at the Cathedral Church of St. James, featuring the College Choir, with attendance upwards of 1000 members of the school and local community.

 Athletics

 Athletics at the College have always played a vital part in student life.
-In addition to intramural teams, varsity, junior varsity, and Junior School teams include Rugby, Hockey, Tennis, Ball Hockey, Soccer, Squash, Baseball, Softball, Alpine Skiing, Snowboarding, Volleyball, Track and Field, Cross-Country, Golf, Basketball, Snowboarding, Ultimate Frisbee, Bicycling as well as Racquets.
+In addition to intramural teams, varsity, junior varsity, and Junior School teams include Hockey, Tennis, Soccer, Squash, Baseball, Softball, Alpine Skiing, Volleyball, Track and Field, Cross-Country, Golf, Basketball, Ultimate Frisbee, as well as Racquets.
 Judo is also a popular extra curricular activity.
 Athletic facilities include a fitness centre to allow boys to take increased responsibility for their own physical health, one gymnasium, a dojo for martial arts, and an artificial outdoor turf.
 Students swim at the nearby St. Alban's Boys' and Girls' Club.